White-tailed deer are common throughout the United States, except for California, Nevada and parts of Arizona, Utah, and Colorado.

 After a month the fawns are active and forage with their mothers.
 Fawns will be weaned in 2-4 months but they are most vulnerable during the first week.
 They may stay with the mother for up to two years, and does are attentive and nurturing to their young.

 Because populations of natural predators like wolves have been eradicated or reduced over much of the U.S., deer populations sometimes grow to excess.
-Sport hunting can help to control deer populations but in areas where hunting is not permitted, like suburban neighborhoods, deer can become relatively tame and raid gardens and lawns.
+Sport hunting with hunting rifles can help to control deer populations but in areas where hunting is not permitted, like suburban neighborhoods, deer can become relatively tame and raid gardens and lawns.